What Is A Psychiatry Salary Compared To Other Mental Health Professionals?

 Psychiatrists' salaries fluctuate based on where they live and practice, how much experience they have, and how specialized their practice is.
 For example, a psychiatrist that has thirty years of experience in the field and is living in a high-need area will typically make more money than a newly licensed psychiatrist.
 Similarly, a psychiatrist that has specialized in a specific subsection of their fields, such as child and adolescent psychiatry, will typically earn more than a general psychiatrist.

 Typically, however, a psychiatrist will earn more per year than any other mental health professional.
 However, despite their medical degree, some psychiatrists will earn less than other medical doctors.
 The comparison depends on a variety of factors.
 For example, a brain surgeon with years of experience will earn far more than a general psychiatrist with only a few years of experience.
-Location, again, will also cause these salaries to change.
+Location, again, may also cause these salaries to change.

 Apart from salary, psychiatrists cite doctor-patient relationships and flexible hours as additional benefits of the job.